Loom

 - Multi-step workflows triggered by videos

-Loom enables video communication.
-But communication alone does not drive action.
+Loom is great for video communication.
+But communication alone doesn’t drive action.
 Tallyfy turns video content into trackable workflows with clear ownership.

-When a Loom video is shared - for training, feedback, or updates - Tallyfy launches a structured workflow that ensures communication leads to completion.
+When a Loom video is shared - for training, feedback, or updates - Tallyfy launches a structured workflow that turns communication into completed work.

 - Acknowledgment tracking with deadlines